zabbix/zabbix/templates/app/zookeeper_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.0/manual/config/templates_out_of_the_box/http) for basic instructions.

 This template works with standalone and cluster instances.
-Metrics are collected from each Zookeper node by requests to [AdminServer](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_adminserver).
+Metrics are collected from each Zookeeper node by requests to [AdminServer](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_adminserver).
 By default AdminServer is enabled and listens on port 8080.
 You can enable or configure AdminServer parameters according [official documentations](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_adminserver_config).
 Don't forget to change macros {$ZOOKEEPER.COMMAND_URL}, {$ZOOKEEPER.PORT}, {$ZOOKEEPER.SCHEME}.